LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

 Template Location
 ^^^^^^^^^^^^^^^^^^

-In IntelliJ, store templates in the ``templates`` folder, which is within the ``resources`` directory.
+In IntelliJ, store templates in the ``templates`` folder, which you should place within the ``resources`` directory.
 As you will see in the video, Thymeleaf streamlines finding required templates by using ``resources/templates`` as the default location.

 .. figure:: ./figures/templatesFolder.png
    :alt: Locate the ``templates`` folder.